sergeyvbo/my-rate-limiter/README.md

 # Distributed gRPC Rate Limiter

 This project is a case study of a distributed rate limiter for LLD and HLD system interview prep.
+It was created using an LLM as a guide and author of test (for TDD approach).

 ## Key Features